 How I export, store, and import album art in Mp3Tag

-nixda’s guide was very useful for showing me the structure of solving this issue, but I adapted it for my uses. nixda’s process extracts a cover art file for each track, and uses the %_filename% placeholder to name each artwork after the file it came from, because they are only using the files temporarily.
+nixda’s guide was very useful for showing me the outline of solving this issue, but I adapted it for my uses. nixda’s process extracts a cover art file for each track, and uses the %_filename% placeholder to name each artwork after the file it came from, because they are only using the files temporarily.
 I instead extract one cover art per album, and directly call each file cover.jpg, because I want to keep these extracted files inside each album’s folder.

 Navigate to Actions > Actions (Quick) then select Export cover to file from the popup dialog.